 2020 Course Content

 Each of the online course modules will require students to read assigned chapters from the course manual, watch a pre-recorded lecture, post 1 discussion question, take module quizzes, and attend or watch the live Q&A sessions, and offer module feedback.

 The online courses are offered statewide through the eXtenion campus website.

-The text for this course is the "Vermont Composter Manual."
-The Master Composter Course manual is provided to students in an online pdf format only.
-Students are welcome to download the document and print it at a local printing company.
+The text for this course is the "Vermont Master Composter & NY Master Composter Manual."
+These manuals are provided to students in an online pdf format only.
+Students are welcome to download the documents and print it at a local printing company.

 The live Q&A sessions are held using Zoom video conferencing.
 These sessions will allow students to interact with on-screen faculty to ask questions, while course lectures are provided as video recordings.
 The Q&A sessions are also archived.

 The 2019 Course Syllabus is below: (subject to change in 2020)

 The basic course outline is as follows:

 Module 1: Course Introduction: Self Paced (no live session) All Intro Assignments Due